baooooge/mc-whitelist-bot/README.md

 * Bedrock Server (BDS): Ensure white-list=true or allow-list=true in server.properties.
 * Crossplay Server: Java core (Paper / Purpur / Fabric) with Geyser and Floodgate installed.
 * Discord Role Hierarchy: Position the bot's role above the verified role in Discord settings to allow nickname and role modifications.

+### Acknowledgements & Credits

+MCSManager: The multi-node whitelist command routing and instance management features are powered by the MCSManager API.

+AI Co-Pilot: Core system architecture, backend routing, Discord bot logic, and Web GUI co-developed with Google Gemini.

 ### License